 The good news is, we’ll all need to change our strings sooner or later.
-The more you play, the more sets you will go through (unless you like the feel and sound of old, gunky, dull strings, but even then they will eventually break on you).
+The more you play, the more sets you will go through.
 We recommend starting by getting a single set of any of the strings we recommend below.
-Once you find an electric guitar string brand and gauge that feels great to you, buy the 3-packs (or 5-packs or 10-packs) to save more money in the long run.
+When it comes time to change, try out another one!
+Eventually you'll settle on a brand and gauge that feels great to you, and you can buy the 3-packs (or 5-packs or 10-packs) to save money in the long run.

 D’Addario NYXL Nickel Plated Electric Guitar Strings

-When putting these strings on and tuning up for the first time, the first thing you notice is how they hold their tuning much better right from the start.
+After putting these on and tuning up, the first thing you notice is how they hold their tuning much better right from the start.
 With Ernie Ball Regular Slinky strings, for example, we had to stretch the strings and re-tune multiple times before they held.
 With the NYXL, just one good stretch was all it took for them to more or less hold pitch, which is quite impressive.

 Tone-wise, they sound great.
 We noticed a very slight, albeit noticeable, bump in their volume and bite compared to other strings we tested.
 New NYXL strings have a sort of brightness to them, and only after a week of consistent playing do they even out to sound more like typical strings do when they are brand new.
-Some reviewers notice a bump in the mid to upper-mid range frequencies, which goes along with D’Addario’s claim that these “boost amplitude in the 1 kHz to 3.5 kHz range.”
-One user notes:
+There's a subtle bump in the mid to upper-mid range frequencies, which goes along with D’Addario’s claim that these “boost amplitude in the 1 kHz to 3.5 kHz range.”

 Finally, there’s the issue of lifespan.
-The consensus is that NYXL strings last significantly longer than most competitors (save for Elixir strings, which have a special coating to extend their life).
-While you are paying 2-3x the cost as compared to other electric guitar strings, rest assured these will last you quite a while while maintaining a good tone (the difference in longevity is pretty drastic, with some users noting these last them a couple months as opposed to other strings lasting them only a couple weeks).
+NYXL strings last significantly longer than most competitors (save for Elixir strings, which have a special coating to extend their life).
+While you are paying 2-3x the cost as compared to other electric guitar strings, rest assured these will last you quite a while while maintaining a good tone.

 Bottom Line: The main “issue” with D’Addario NYXL strings is that they’re pricey.
-If you play electric guitar regularly, you’ll need to change strings from time to time (and if you play gigs you’ll change them with a higher frequency).
-Paying the premium for these over and over hurts the wallet a bit in the long run, especially considering you’d have three times as many strings if you went with something else!
+If you play electric guitar regularly, paying the premium for these over and over hurts the wallet in the long run.
 To offset that, the durability of NYXLs is extremely good.
 Several weeks in we were amazed at how good and “fresh” they still sounded.
 To us, they are absolutely worth the price.
 They’re better than their competitors in just about every way - they hold tuning better, require less break-in, they have a very nice feel with less finger squeak, they sound fantastic, and they last longer.
-When it comes to electric guitar strings, D’Addario NYXL are the Best of the Best.
+When it comes to electric guitar strings, D’Addario NYXL are the best thing out there.

 Elixir Electric Guitar Strings with NANOWEB Coating